 To learn more about the blepharoplasty procedure you can view our Blepharoplasty overview informational video.

 The area around the eyes is often one of the first to show signs of damage, as the skin of the eyelid is thinner than the rest of the face.
 Eyelids that droop or bulge, also known as ptosis, can cause people to appear much older or more fatigued than they actually are.
 The following are common causes of droopy eyelids.

 - Sun damage

-The best candidates for eyelid surgery are men or women who are in good overall health and who do not smoke or have any serious eye conditions.
+The best candidates for the Blepharoplasty procedure are men or women who are in good overall health and who do not smoke or have any serious eye conditions.
 If you have loose, sagging skin or puffy bags around your eyes, this procedure can help reduce these unwanted effects and leave the eyes looking young and fresh.

 It is important for patients to have realistic expectations before undergoing surgery in order to be satisfied with their results.
 While this procedure can enhance your appearance and may improve self-confidence as a result, it cannot alter your entire appearance or change the structure of your face.